ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/index-throttling.markdown

 ### Index Throttling in an Index Definition

+Setting throttling in an index definition overrides [server-wide](../indexes/index-throttling#server-wide-index-throttling) and [database](../indexes/index-throttling#index-throttling-per-database) settings configuration.

+* **From Code**:
   Set throttling for a specific index using the `Indexing.ThrottlingTimeInterval` property.
-Setting this property overrides [server-wide](../indexes/index-throttling#server-wide-index-throttling) and [database](../indexes/index-throttling#index-throttling-per-database) settings configuration.

   {CODE-BLOCK:csharp}
 var index = new Orders_ByOrder
 {
     Configuration =